 - make arrangements for the proper administration of its financial affairs and to secure that the proper officer of the Board has the responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-In the Valuation Joint Board, that officer is the Treasurer to the Board. - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003). - approve the Annual Accounts for signature.
+In the Valuation Joint Board, that officer is the Treasurer to the Board. - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014) and the Local Authority (Capital Finance and Accounting) (Scotland) (Coronavirus) Amendment Regulations 2021, and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government Scotland Act 2003). - approve the Annual Accounts for signature.